reeshuffled/reeshuffled.github.io/_posts/2022-05-04-My-Advice-For-Incoming-College-Students.md

     - I think that living on campus is most impactful when done your freshman year.
 If you are to live on campus at all, your first year would be the best.
 Joining a Living Learning Community (LLC) would be the best too because you are surrounded by people who have similar interests or goals as you (depending on what LLC you join).
 - It’s best to have a mix of friends, some which you can have fun with, but some that can study hard and bring you up.
 Sometimes people serve several roles.
 Don’t be judgmental.
 - GPA doesn't matter as much as you think (unless you are pursuing graduate school, prestigious scholarships, or are in a more competitive field for internships).
+  - If you are really worried about GPA, pick easy professors and electives.
+Oftentimes you can find grade distributions or at the very least course evaluations/reviews online.
+- If you are considering a double major, get two degrees if you can!
+I think double majors, minors, and certificates are not on your actual diploma, only on your resume.
+  - These things might demonstrate some competency in certain fields, so something is better than nothing.
+- Really try to test out of math and language classes if you can because they are large time sinks and can be quite challenging compared to high school APs.